-The Engineering Physics program at University of the Pacific is offered through the cooperation of the Physics Department in the College of the Pacific and the School of Engineering and Computer Science.
+Welcome to the The Engineering Physics program at University of the Pacific.
+This program is offered through the cooperation of the Physics Department in the College of the Pacific and the Electrical and Computer Engineering Department in the School of Engineering and Computer Science.
 The Engineering Physics program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-Engineering Physics is a field which provides broad training in physics and mathematics and basic training in engineering and design.
-The practitioner of engineering physics is often involved in the development of new devices and products using sophisticated physical concepts.
+Engineering Physics is an exciting field which provides a deep understanding of physics and mathematics coupled with applied engineering design.

 The engineering physics curriculum educates students to work in areas where technology is changing rapidly and where the boundaries of several traditional engineering disciplines overlap.
 Examples areas of multidisciplinary fields in need of engineering physicists include: